biertje72/MandelPy/README.md

 # MandelPy
-First publication of my MandelPy programm.
-An old version for fellow programmer Cognic
+First publication of my MandelPy program.
+An older version for fellow programmer Cognic :)